developwithpurpose/front-end-developer-exercise/app/README.markdown

 I struggled toward the end with some spaceing issues in the tabs.
 I followed the mockup guidelines but something is keepign them from showing correctly.
 I think it has to do with the ui bullets, which are hidden by ```list-style-type: none;```

 I took the first 3 hours and came up with a good foundation for the project.
 I hope to use the last hour to work on the AJAX request.
-I paln to study up on this in my spare time.
+I plan to study up on this in my spare time as I wasn't able to finish in the alloted time.

 I also see where I could use the (app/assets/images/header.jpg) then input the text overlaid on the banner but unfortunately, I ran out of time.